 Where Professional Services are provided on a fixed price basis (as specified in the Services Schedule), the following provisions apply to Acceptance of the Deliverable(s), unless otherwise mutually agreed:

-(a) NTT ICT will notify the Customer when a Deliverable is ready for Acceptance Testing.
-The Customer must use suitably skilled resources to conduct Acceptance Testing using the Acceptance Criteria set out in the Service Schedule (or as otherwise agreed).
-The Acceptance Testing must be completed within five Business Days (or such other period agreed in writing) of the date that NTT ICT notified the Customer that the Deliverable was ready for Acceptance Testing (Acceptance Period).
+(a) NTT will notify the Client when a Deliverable is ready for Acceptance Testing.
+The Client must use suitably skilled resource to conduct Acceptance Testing using the Acceptance Criteria set out in the Service Schedule (or as otherwise agreed).
+The Acceptance Testing must be completed within five Business Days (or such other period agreed in writing) of the date that NTT notified the Client that the Deliverable was ready for Acceptance Testing (Acceptance Period).

 (b) The Deliverable(s) are Accepted on the earlier of the following events occurring:

 (i) the Client having signed the Acceptance Certificate; or